JuanPabloDiaz/freeForGeeks/README.md

 - [Codepng](https://www.codepng.app) - Create excellent snapshots from your source code to share on social media.
 - [CodeToImage](https://codetoimage.com/) - Create screenshots of code or text to share on social media.
 - [Ray](https://ray.so/) - Create beautiful images of your code snippets.
+- [File Coffee](https://file.coffee/) is a platform where you can store up to 15MB/file (30/MB file with an account).

 ## Font